 Ally Financial (ALLY) Gains As Market Dips: What You Should Know

-Ally Financial will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Ally Financial as it approaches its next earnings report date.
 In that report, analysts expect Ally Financial to post earnings of $1.96 per share.
 This would mark a year-over-year decline of 6.22%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.14 billion, up 10.66% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.14 billion, up 10.66% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.58 per share and revenue of $8.73 billion.
 These totals would mark changes of -11.96% and +6.38%, respectively, from last year.

-Any recent changes to analyst estimates for Ally Financial should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Ally Financial.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
-Ally Financial currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.01% higher within the past month.
+Ally Financial is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Ally Financial is currently trading at a Forward P/E ratio of 5.38.
-For comparison, its industry has an average Forward P/E of 6.98, which means Ally Financial is trading at a discount to the group.
+Valuation is also important, so investors should note that Ally Financial has a Forward P/E ratio of 5.46 right now.
+Its industry sports an average Forward P/E of 7.01, so we one might conclude that Ally Financial is trading at a discount comparatively.

 To follow ALLY in the coming trading sessions, be sure to utilize Zacks.com.